HowMuchDoINeed.co logo

 What is a Wall Stud?

-A wall stud is a vertical timber or metal post forming part of a wall’s frame.
-Studs provide structure, support plasterboard (drywall), and carry loads from above.
-In most homes, timber studs are used for internal partition walls.
+A wall stud is a vertical timber or metal post that forms part of a wall's frame.
+Think of studs as the skeleton — they provide structure, carry loads from above, and give your plasterboard (drywall) something solid to grip onto.
+In most UK homes, timber studs are the go-to for internal partition walls.
+Nothing glamorous about them, but get them wrong and everything else suffers.

 Standard Wall Stud Spacing in the UK

-"Centres" means measuring from the centre of one stud to the centre of the next.
-400mm is preferred for heavier plasterboard or where extra strength is needed, while 600mm is common for most domestic partition walls.
+"Centres" means measuring from the centre of one stud to the centre of the next — not edge to edge.
+400mm is the choice for bathrooms, heavier plasterboard, or anywhere that needs extra grunt.
+600mm is perfectly fine for most standard domestic partition walls and lines up neatly with a 1,200mm plasterboard sheet.
+Handy, that.

 How to Calculate Wall Stud Spacing